 When people say in Ghana, you stay at the club until the sun comes up.
 It is not a lie.
 There just seems to be this buzz and energy in the air that everybody is bitten with.
 It’s infectious.
 And it’s a beautiful time.

 Matt Bowles: It’s really incredible.
-And it’s amazing how many folks come from all over the world fort like.
+And its amazing how many folks come from all over the world fort like.
 It is just remarkable how diverse the African diaspora is at Detty December.
 And the parties and the DJs, they know who’s in the audience.
 So, like the DJs will play a song from Atlanta and they’ll shout out Atlanta.
 Or they’ll play a song from New York, and they’ll shout out New York.
 Or they’ll play a song from South Africa, and they’ll shout out Johannesburg.
 Or they’ll play a song from Nigeria, and they’ll shout out Lagos.
 It’s just people from all around the world, obviously London and all of these other places.
 And it was just an incredibly diverse group of folks.

 And just this really incredible sort of cultural coming together of the diaspora.
 And then the parties are just insane.
 I mean, the Afro future goes till whatever 2:33, and then they go to the after party at Bloomberg or wherever it is, which goes till seven or so.
 And then there’s.
 But it’s around the clock and there’s day parties.
 So whatever hours you personally want to keep, you can just do that.
 Cause it’s 24/7.